 Walt Disney World Resorts The Basics

-If you are visiting Walt Disney World nothing beats being in the heart of the action by staying in a Walt Disney World Resort.
-Hotel guests staying at Disney owned resorts get a number of perks including:
+If you are visiting Walt Disney World, nothing beats being in the heart of the action by staying in a Walt Disney World Resort.
+Hotel guests staying at Disney owned resorts get several perks including:

 - Free transportation around Walt Disney World